mattam82/Coq-Equations/README.md

     ./configure.sh
     make

-in the toplevel directory, with `coqc` and `ocamlc` in your path.
+in the toplevel directory, with `coqc`, `ocamlc` and `dune` in your path.

-Optionally, one can build the test-suite or examples:
+Optionally, one can build the test-suite:

     make examples test-suite

-Then add the paths to your `.coqrc`:

-    Add ML Path "/Users/mat/research/coq/equations/src".
-    Add Rec LoadPath "/Users/mat/research/coq/equations/theories" as Equations.

-Or install it:
+Then install it:

     make install